emmamckinley/udacity_emmamckinley/README.md

 ### Acknowledgements

-I found a function online which plotted a word cloud using plotly, see here: https://github.com/PrashantSaikia/Wordcloud-in-Plotly/blob/master/plotly_wordcloud.py
+I found a function online which plotted a word cloud using plotly, see here: <br>
+https://github.com/PrashantSaikia/Wordcloud-in-Plotly/blob/master/plotly_wordcloud.py

 I used a feature generator provided in this course called starting_verb.
 Thank-you to whoever created this.